bstelea/spe_project/portfolio/ooad.md

 1. **Entities**: objects that represent an entity modelled in our database, e.g. a Java object with correspoding attributes to some row in a table in the databass and their fields.
 The controllers never actually interact with the data in the database directly, but manipulates it using their respective entities.
 1. **Repositories**: objects that can directly query our system's database, and generate Entity beans based on the results to be used by the Controllers.

+The Entities fetched by the Controller can be rendered onto a HTML page dynamically using the Thymeleaf template engine.

 As these Entities need to correspond to the tables in our database, we can determine from the schema defined earlier that our Spring application will require the following beans with the following relationships:

 ![alt text](https://github.com/bstelea/spe_project/blob/bogdanRefact/portfolio/image/entity_uml.png "Static UML Diagram")